Fahim-Hossain-Data/Excel_SuperStore-Sales-Dataset-analysis/README.md

 - Checked for missing values — dataset was complete

 ### Exploratory Analysis
-- Used **pivot tables** to summarize sales across multiple dimensions
+- Applied pivot tables in order to summarize sales in various dimensions.
-- Conducted **time-series analysis** to identify seasonality and monthly profit trends
+- Performed **time-series analysis** to determine the seasonality and monthly profit patterns.
-- **Visualizations** were used to uncover patterns, highlight seasonal trends, and communicate insights effectively
+- Patterns were discovered through **Visualizations**, which helped to point out seasonal trends

 ---

 ## 📈 Sales Insights and Key Findings

 ### Overall Insights (2019–2020)
-- **Gender-Based Purchasing Patterns:** Women contribute ~70% of total sales; men ~30%
+- **Gender-Based Purchasing Patterns:** women make up of about 70 percent of total sales; men 30 percent.
 - **Age Group Analysis:** Adults place the highest number of orders, followed by Young, then Older customers.
 Women outperform men in all age groups.
-- **Top Product Sub-Categories:** Phones (24%), Chairs (22%), Binders (21%)
+- **Most popular Product Sub-Categories:** Phones (24%), Chairs (22%), Binders (21%).
-- **Seasonal Sales Trends:** December has peak sales; February has the lowest
+- **Seasonal Sales Trends:** December records the highest sales and February records the lowest.
-- **Monthly Profit Variation:** Peak profit in December, lowest in April
+- **Monthly Profit Variation:** Highest profit in December and lowest in April.
-- **Top Customers:** Identified top 5 customers and their proportional contribution
+- **Top Customers:** Recognized top 5 customers and the percentage contribution.
-- **Interactive Slicers:** Year and payment method slicers allow filtering for detailed analysis
+- **Interactive Slicers:** Year and payment method slicers could be filtered to be analyzed further.

 *The following figure shows overall sales trends and key patterns observed from 2019 to 2020.*